Last updated on May 14th, 2023 at 11:17 am

 It is in the village of Nymfes, at Northwest Corfu, with 5 very friendly hospitable nuns always willing to show you around.

-This is our large and complete list of the most important sights in Corfu, left behind by Corfu’s many conquerors.
+This is our large and complete list of the most attractions in Corfu, these are the numerous sights and monuments left behind by Corfu’s many conquerors.

 Corfu Town Hall: The San Giacomo Theatre